ajnart/homarr/SECURITY.md

 **Would this be publicly disclosed, could it cause any problems or harm to any Homarr instances or individuals?**

 If the answer to that question is yes, please contact us immideatly using https://homarr.dev/docs/community/get-in-touch.
-E-Mail is preferred, but you can write ``manicraft1001`` or ``ajnart``.
+E-Mail is preferred, but you can write ``manicraft1001`` or ``ajnart`` on Discord as well.
 If the answer is no, please create a public visible issue: https://github.com/ajnart/homarr/issues/new?assignees=&labels=%F0%9F%90%9B+Bug&projects=&template=bug.yml&title=[Vulnerability]